ThomasDelteil/TextClassificationCNNs_MXNet/README.md

 ## Crepe model implementation with MXNet/Gluon

-This is an implementation of [the crepe mode, Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626) using the MXNet Gluon API.
-That this is the paper we reference throughout the tutorial
+This is an implementation of [the crepe mode, Character-level Convolutional Networks for Text Classification](https://arxiv.org/abs/1509.01626).
+This is the paper we reference throughout the tutorial

 We are going to perform a **text classification** task, trying to classify Amazon reviews according to the product category they belong to.